evara-clouds/evara_clouds/README.md

 ### Hi there 👋
->learning C language
+>Using C language for...
->I'm currently ......
+>Memory management